0xPxt/0xPxt.github.io/_posts/2020-03-12-Reverse-Engineering-Objects.md

 ## Use of the *this* pointer

 As I promised, I will now explain one of the techniques that we can utilize in order to find out if we are dealing with an object.
-I am sure you are well aware of how the ****this**** pointer is used inside an object’s function to access the object’s attributes or methods, but do you know how that use is translated to assembly code?
+I am sure you are well aware of how the *this* pointer is used inside an object’s function to access the object’s attributes or methods, but do you know how that use is translated to assembly code?

-To my eyes, there is such a cool thing that happens : The compiler implicitly passes an argument to the function, without the programmer telling it to do so.
+To my eyes, there is such a cool thing that happens : <u>The compiler implicitly passes an argument to the function, without the programmer telling it to do so.</u>

 Anytime you see that an argument is passed to a function (we are dealing with 32 bit architectures so the arguments are passed on the stack) and then that argument is used as the pointer from where to reference other variables or functions, you are **probably (we’ll see why)** dealing with an object.